gvwilson/thirdbit/fiction/santas/index.md

 A set of coathooks with gargoyle faces: check.
 A sitting room filled with a riot of greenery and a mis-matched pair of overstuffed chairs: check.
-Crossed harpoons over the fireplace and dozens of framed pictures of children, grandchildren, great-grandchildren, neighbors, friends, enemies<sup>Some of which had dates and locations written on them in neat, smug lettering.</sup>, and the grateful, if somewhat perplexed, crew of a submarine: check.
+Crossed harpoons over the fireplace and dozens of framed pictures of children, grandchildren, great-grandchildren, neighbors, friends, enemies<span class="sidenote">Some of which had dates and locations written on them in neat, smug lettering.</span>, and the grateful, if somewhat perplexed, crew of a submarine: check.

 And there was a teapot—*the* teapot,